 Africa Oxford Health Innovation Platform

-AfOx Health Innovation and Entrepreneurship Scheme 2022 Call NOW OPEN!
+AfOx Health Innovation and Entrepreneurship Scheme 2023 now closed.

 The Africa Oxford Health Innovation Platform connects research to industry to tackle prevention, early diagnosis, and treatment through impact investment and innovation.
 AfOx-HIP is a University of Oxford collaborative platform supported by key researchers and led by the Africa Oxford Initiative (AfOx).